 - Focusing on long-form content rather than short-form content; Google will rank posts or articles of 1000 words or more, or long-form content, over shorter posts or articles, known as short-form content.

 A SEO professional can also help you with local SEO, which differs slightly from normal SEO.
-The goal of local SEO is to get your business at the top of the Google search results for a local service area.
+The goal of local SEO for attorneys is to get your business at the top of the Google search results for a local service area.

 When you Google services in a specific area, the first thing you’ll see will be paid ads.
 Underneath the paid ads, the box of Google Map search results is known as the local pack.
 You want to be at the top of the local pack of law firm services for your area.